 This is top-rack dishwasher safe for easy cleaning.
 Since it doesn’t require electricity, it’s very portable, and the stainless steel carafe is durable enough for travel anywhere.

 Our picks for Best Overall and Runner-Up, Best Overall illustrate the two very different paths in choosing a milk frother.
 The PowerLix Handheld Frother is affordable, easy to use, and saves counter space, but it's manual and lacks versatility.
-The Aeroccino4, on the other hand, is extremely expensive but offers multiple settings and the convenience of automatic frothing.
+The Aeroccino4, on the other hand, is expensive but offers multiple settings and the convenience of automatic frothing.
 Both are excellent options, but the final decision comes down to individual frothing needs.

 Why Trust The Spruce Eats?